ajoecker/gauge-testrail/gauge-testrail-sync/README.md

-testrail.user = // the user to login. must be an email known to TestRail testrail.token = // the token of the user (see http://docs.gurock.com/testrail-api2/accessing) testrail.url = // the base url of the TestRail instance testrail.gauge.template.id = // the id of the gauge template (see section "TestRail configuration") testrail.gauge.spec.label = // the name of the spec file custom field in TestRail (see section "TestRail configuration") testrail.section = // the id of the section where the cases shall be added testrail.gauge.link = // link prefix to the spec file (e.g git link to the project, up to the project root)
+testrail.user = // the user to login. must be an email known to TestRail testrail.token = // the token of the user (see http://docs.gurock.com/testrail-api2/accessing) testrail.url = // the base url of the TestRail instance testrail.project = // the id of the project where to sync testrail.gauge.template = // the testrail template to use (it expects to have the simple step field) testrail.automation.type = // optional. the id of the automation type to use
 ```

 Call `gauge docs testrail-sync`